valeriosillari/zitronenstrasse/README.md

 ## ROAD MAP

 #### TODO
-- SET google analytics not in nuxt config file but in ENV. consistent logic for KEYS

 - FONT NOT LOADED NICELY. load better

 - **NO JS message**: if browser has NO-JS set ...